transition-zero/tz-client/docs/data-coverage/power/assets.md

 # Assets

-Asset level data for power units can be accessed on the FEO platform through the [Python Client](https://github.com/transition-zero/feo-client) and [API](https://api.feo.transitionzero.org/latest/docs).
+Asset level data for power units can be accessed on the TransitionZero platform through the [Python Client](https://github.com/transition-zero/tz-client) and [API](https://api.feo.transitionzero.org/latest/docs).

 This data is compiled from various sources to create a global dataset of power plant units.